What are consonant sounds?

 3 Dental Tongue contacts the teeth

-4 Alveolar ridge Tongue tip moves towards the gum ridge just behind the upper incisors
+4 Alveolar Tongue tip moves towards the gum ridge just behind the upper incisors

-5 Post alveolar Tongue tip is close to the position just behind the alveolar ridge, towards the back of the mouth
+5 Post-alveolar Tongue tip is close to the position just behind the alveolar ridge

 6 Palatal Tongue moves towards the roof of the mouth (palate)